 - Detergents, soap and toothpaste can harm aquatic and marine life.
 Use biodegradable products and wash in a container well away from the water.

 - Always use toilets provided.
 There are toilets at all DOC campsites.
-When camping elsewhere follow the guidance on camping.org.nz.
+When camping elsewhere where there are no toilets follow this guidance.